peterstanton/CSS490-Assignment3/README.md

 * IAM users without at least S3 full access security policy.

 #### Assumptions
-* Empty folders are not meaningful and can be disregarded.
-They will be created by AWS if a file is added at their leaf and the backup is subsequently run, but there is no benefit to creating branches of empty folders in the bucket.

 * Having the backup utility remove deleted files from the S3 bucket, archiving them, or making them invisible in the S3 interface is beyond the scope of this assignment.